ohkwon718/open3d-app-template/README.md

 This repository is intentionally minimal and direct—no frameworks, no unnecessary abstractions.
 Just Open3D and practical helpers to get you started quickly.

+This project is an independent template built on top of Open3D and is not affiliated with or endorsed by the Open3D project.

 ![Demo](democlip/demo.gif)

 ## Philosophy